Spain/Italy, 2022, 120 min, 2K DCP, Dir. Carla Simón, In Catalán and Spanish with English subtitles, Not Rated, MUBI

 “Translates into images what many neorealist filmmakers have pursued endlessly: the truth…” —Sergi Sánchez, Fotogramas

-Winner of the Golden Bear at Berlinale, the sophomore film from Carla Simón (Summer 1993) is a sun-dappled, deeply moving ensemble portrait of the countryside and a community’s unbreakable bonds.
+Winner of the Golden Bear at Berlinale and nominated for 11 Goya Awards, the sophomore film from Carla Simón (Summer 1993) is a sun-dappled, deeply moving ensemble portrait of the countryside and a community’s unbreakable bonds.

 In a small Catalonian village, the peach farmers of the Solé family spend every summer together picking fruit from their orchard.
 But when plans arise to install solar panels and cut down trees, the members of this tight-knit group suddenly face eviction – and the loss of far more than their home.